cap-js/docs/guides/databases-postgres.md

 ### Initial Schema Version

 Once you are ready to release an initial version of your database schema, you can create a DDL file that defines the initial database schema.
-Firstly create subfolder `changelog` under `srv/src/main/resources`.
-Here you place the Liquibase [change log](https://docs.liquibase.com/concepts/changelogs/home.html) and the DDL scripts for the schema versions.
-The change log is described by the _changelog/changelog.yml_ file:
+Firstly create subfolders `db/changelog` under `srv/src/main/resources`.
+Here you place the Liquibase [db.changelog-master.yml](https://docs.liquibase.com/concepts/changelogs/home.html) and the DDL scripts for the schema versions.
+The change log is described by the _db/changelog/db.changelog-master.yml_ file:

 ```yml
 databaseChangeLog: